Rectified strong core in Shapley-Scarf housing markets with indifferences: Introduction

+The remainder of the paper is organized as follows.
+Section~\ref{section:preliminaries} defines the model and the standard core concepts.
+Section~\ref{section:rectified:core} introduces the rectified strong core and justifies our proposed condition.
+Section~\ref{section:GTTC} presents the algorithm to produce rectified strong core allocations.
+Section~\ref{section:othersolutions} examines alternative cooperative solution concepts.
+Section \ref{section:conclusion} concludes the paper.
+The appendix includes all proofs and additional results.

-\paragraph{Related literature.}
+\paragraph{Related literature}

-The housing market model has been extensively studied.
-Although \cite{shapley1974cores} and \cite{roth1977weak}, the two seminal papers on this model, both consider full preferences, follow-up papers have mostly focused on strict preferences; see \cite{afacan2024housing} for a survey.
-Among the papers that have addressed weak preferences, some focus on generalizing TTC to maintain its Pareto efficiency and strategy-proofness properties that hold under strict preferences, and others are interested in the set of competitive allocations, because it is nonempty and lies between the strong core and the weak core.
-However, we do not think the set of competitive allocations is a desirable solution, since it often includes Pareto inefficient elements, can be strictly larger than the strong core when the latter is nonempty, and has anomalies that have been pointed out by \cite{roth1977weak}.\footnote{In some markets, all Pareto efficient allocations in the weak core are not competitive, all competitive allocations are not Pareto efficient, and there exist two allocations that are indifferent to all agents, but one is competitive yet the other is not.}
+The housing market model has been extensively studied; see \cite{afacan2024housing} for a survey.
+Although \cite{shapley1974cores} and \cite{roth1977weak}, the two seminal papers on the model, both consider unrestricted preferences, the subsequent literature has mostly focused on strict preferences.
+Among the papers addressing weak preferences, some generalize TTC to preserve Pareto efficiency and strategy-proofness, and others study competitive allocations, those produced by TTC after arbitrary tie-breaking.
+However, competitive allocations exhibit the anomalies emphasized by \cite{roth1977weak}: the set of competitive allocations may be strictly larger than a nonempty strong core; in some markets all competitive allocations are Pareto inefficient; there may exist two allocations that are indifferent to all agents, but one is competitive yet the other is not.
+We discuss these and other related studies below.

-Specifically, \cite{wako1984note} proves that a nonempty strong core may be a strict subset of the set of competitive allocations. \cite{wako1991some} proves that the strong core coincides with the set of competitive allocations if and only if any two competitive allocations are indifferent to all agents. \cite{quint2004houseswapping} provide a necessary and sufficient condition for the strong core to be nonempty, which implies that a nonempty strong core is essentially single-valued. \cite{biro2023shapley} prove that the strong core satisfies the respect-improvement property if being nonempty, and the set of competitive allocations satisfies the property in a stochastic-dominance sense.\footnote{The respect-improvement property requires that an agent must receive a weakly better assignment when his endowment becomes more desirable for others.}
+\cite{wako1984note} shows that in the housing market model, a nonempty strong core may be a strict subset of the set of competitive allocations, and \cite{wako1991some} shows that the two coincide if and only if any two competitive allocations are indifferent to all agents. \cite{quint2004houseswapping} provide a necessary and sufficient condition for the strong core to be nonempty; we utilize this result when studying the relationship between the rectified strong core and the strong core. \cite{biro2023shapley} prove that the strong core satisfies the respect-improvement property whenever it is nonempty,\footnote{The respect-improvement property requires that an agent receive a weakly better assignment when his endowment becomes more desirable to others.} and that the set of competitive allocations satisfies that property in a stochastic-dominance sense.